bgosselin/ACI-Learning-Modules/Foundation/APIC Interfaces.md

 ##Learning Objectives##

-After Completing this unit you will be able to:
+After Completing this module you will be able to:
 - Identify the main interfaces to the APIC Controller
 - Execute basic commands to the APIC controller using the Command Line Interface
 - Execute basic commands to the APIC controller using the Application Program Interface